VidyaMS/Scenery_identification/README.md

 Conclusion.
 .
 Test set accuracy given by 7 layer CNN + Maxpooling model with 25 epochs is @0.85.
 We get the same accuracy by using transfer learning with VGG16 and 15 epochs.
 Augmentation techniques such as RandomFlip, RandomRotation and RandomZppm does not increase the test set accuracy beyond 0.85.
+Best identified image - Forest.
+Least identified image - Mountain.

+Future Work.
+.
+Reason out how the 'Forest' type image is identified better than the others ?
+Is it the image quality ?
+Or less diversity with in the images?
+.
+Any effect of changing the filter numbers in the 7 CNN model ??
+.
+Can you improve on the augmentation ?